16 Repositories and Sources

 RStudio Package Manager tracks every change to a repository (or source) and associates each change with a transaction id.
 Together, these transaction ids create a full versioned history of each repository.
 If a user wants to install packages from a prior point in the repository’s history they can do so by replacing the

 /latest component of the request URL with a transaction id.
 Transaction ids can be obtained in a repository’s “Activity” log.
 The current transaction id is available in the “Setup” page.
 For projects that require strict reproducibility, we recommend configuring R to use a repository URL with a transaction id.

 Versioning is available for all repository and source types.

 16.3.1 About Sources

 RStudio Package Manager repositories are composed of one or more sources.
-There are currently three types of sources:
+There are currently four types of sources:

 - cran source - A single cran source is automatically created.
 This source contains metadata and packages from RStudio’s CRAN service.
 The source can be used directly in a repository to give users access to all CRAN packages, or it can used indirectly by curated-cran sources.